Detecting the gravitational wave memory effect with TianQin

 \section{Acknowledgement}

 We are grateful to Keefe Mitman, Michael Boyle, Moritz H\"ubner, Oliver Boersma, Alberto Mangiagli and Neev Khera for their kind helps.
 We thank Yiming Hu, Qingfei Zhang and Han Wang for many useful discussions.
-We also thank Alberto Sesana and Enrico Barausse for sharing their simulated catalogue of massive black holes.
+We thank Alberto Sesana and Enrico Barausse for sharing their simulated catalogue of massive black holes.
+We also thank the anonymous referee for his valuable comments, which helped to improve the manuscript.
 We acknowledge the usage of the calculation utilities of LALsuite \cite{LALSuite}, SXS \cite{sxsgit}, NUMPY \cite{vanderWalt:2011bqk}, and SCIPY \cite{Virtanen:2019joe}, and plotting utilities of MATPLOTLIB \cite{Hunter:2007ouj}.
 This work has been supported by Guangdong Major Project of Basic and Applied Basic Research (Grant No.2019B030302001).